George Curtis Memorial Award for Teaching Excellence

 Professor Reynolds teaches and researches in the areas of copyright law, intellectual property law, property law, and intellectual property and human rights.

-The Faculty Scholar Award, generously supported by Harris & Co., recognizes those who consistently give more than their fair share of time and energy to the Allard School of Law.
-The Faculty Scholar Award is made in memory of James “Jim” P. Taylor, Q.C.
+The Jim Taylor, Q.C.
+Faculty Scholar Award is a $5,000 research grant awarded annually to a deserving faculty member for outstanding contributions to the Allard School of Law.
+Generously supported by Harris & Co., the award recognizes those who consistently give more than their fair share of time and energy to the law school, especially in those aspects of their activity that bring no material reward.
 To learn more about Jim’s many contributions to UBC and to the broader world please click here.

 Farris Scholar Award